bcaneco/chimpanzee_calls_plots/README.md

 These plots visually represent the magnitude and range of vocal changes between consecutive calls.
-For a given sequence of calls, acoustic differentials are graphically grouped into eight radial, slice-shaped polygons, radiating from an origin point (representing no change).
+For a given sequence of calls, acoustic changes are graphically grouped into eight radial, slice-shaped polygons, radiating from an origin point (representing no change).
 Key features include: